PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `mean_abs=3.4909796139056033e-06`, `rmse=7.162934073986925e-05`, and cosine
 similarity `0.9994290428305682`.

-The managed Tier 0–4 profile now records 363 passes, 6 `missing_tflite_report`, 25 `tflite_fail`, and 26 excluded historical timeouts.
+The managed Tier 0–4 profile now records 365 passes, 6 `missing_tflite_report`, 23 `tflite_fail`, and 26 excluded historical timeouts.
-There are 31 active non-passes.
-The next accuracy failures without an explicit normalized cause are the two `deim_hgnetv2_*` models in Tier 3; earlier failures in managed order now have documented quantization/runtime semantics.
+There are 29 active non-passes.
+The next accuracy failures without an explicit normalized cause are the two GridSample models named below; earlier failures in managed order now have documented quantization/runtime semantics.

 `best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
 Both simplify to the same 516-node Q/DQ graph and produce identical